Kyrie Irving's Pregame Outfit Before The Nets Played The Warriors

 He returned to the team earlier this month after missing the beginning of the season.

-In the seven games that he has played this season he is averaging 23.4 points, 4.9 rebounds and 5.1 assists per game.
+In the eight games that he has played this season he is averaging 24.5 points, 5.1 rebounds and 5.4 assists per game.

 The former Duke star is in his 11th season in the NBA after being the first overall pick in the 2011 NBA Draft.